 It may sound strange, but it’s been a long time since someone decided to reinvent the umbrella.
+Even the best umbrellas are all pretty much the same these days.
 We’ve had different materials, different fashions, and different sizes hit the market, but nothing that literally turns the umbrella upside like the Kazbrella, a creation of Jenan Kazim.

 Make no mistake, when fully opened the Kazbrella still looks like a normal umbrella, with the rain protection that you could want.
 It’s when opening and closing that the Kazbrella takes a step toward unique design: It folds upward and outward, base first, and draws down in itself when being closed.